nilostolte/nilostolte/README.md

 <i>Using Vaadin might be extremely useful to get rid of REST API in Springboot</i>
 </p>

 Thus, Vaadin indeed adds a lot of value by allowing applications to run faster bypassing REST and accessing services or repositories directly.
+Also, Vaadin main problem with vector UI primitives might be the lack of hardware support for them in Java iself.
+Thus, a standardized and portable way to access vector primitives with hardware support is definitely what seems to be lacking and what would solve this problem universally, once and for all.

 #### Figma - The Ultimate Solution